pocketpairjp/palworld-dedicated-server-docker/README.md

 ### Updating the Dedicated Server

-You can update the server by changing the image part at the end of the compose.yaml file.
-Always back up your save data before performing an update.

-### Troubleshooting

-#### Q. I can't connect to the server from the game
-If you are using Windows Subsystem for Linux, there is a known issue where connecting via localhost does not work.
-Please use 127.0.0.1 instead.
+**Be sure to back up your data before updating.** Stop the server with the `docker compose down` command, update the image tag in `compose.yaml` to match the game version, and restart with the `docker compose up -d` command.